 The change in the expected volatility of the share price is a change in an input used to measure the fair value of the liability.
 The effect of this change is a change in accounting estimate because the accounting policy (i.e. to measure the liability at fair value) has not changed.

 The amendment is effective for annual reporting periods beginning on or after 1 January 2023, with earlier application permitted.
-IASB believes that the new definition and related amendments will improve accounting policy disclosures so that they provide more useful information to investors and other primary users of the financial statements and help distinguish changes in accounting estimates from changes in accounting policies.
+IASB believes that the new definition and related amendments will improve accounting policy disclosures to provide more helpful information to investors and other primary users of the financial statements and help distinguish accounting estimates changes from changes in accounting policies.